 The papers roundly criticise David Cameron for calling comedian Jimmy Carr's tax affairs "morally wrong".

-In the Guardian, Marina Hyde writes that "celebrity obsession" made the PM unable to resist sharing his views.'Cuts and closures'
+In the Guardian, Marina Hyde writes that "celebrity obsession" made the PM unable to resist sharing his views.

 The paper says one scheme - apparently used by various prominent football managers - could "backfire" and result in a "big bill".